 Tips for writing the perfect CV

-Written by Catherine Nangle about 1 year ago.
+Written by Catherine Nangle over 1 year ago.

 Your CV is one of the most important documents of your career, so it’s crucial yours makes a strong impact on whoever reads it.
 We spoke to Amy Laidman, an experienced Resourcing Consultant who works in our team in Manchester, asking her for her thoughts on how to make your CV stand out from the crowd.